-As a chemist in Powertech’s Applied Chemistry lab, Mr. Weili Kang is responsible for projects and tests on insulating and lubricating oils, as well as laboratory and field tests for moisture and sulfur hexafluoride decomposition products in in-service sulfur hexafluoride-insulated equipment.
+As a chemist in Powertech’s Stations Research & Development lab, Mr. Weili Kang is responsible for projects and tests on insulating and lubricating oils, as well as laboratory and field tests for moisture and sulfur hexafluoride decomposition products in in-service sulfur hexafluoride-insulated equipment.

 Mr. Jeff Lang is an experienced Chemical Technician in Powertech’s Applied Chemistry Department’s Environmental Lab.
 He joined the Applied Chemistry & Environment team in 1999 and managed the Oil Quality section, performing the analysis of insulating oil samples, and also assisted the Fuels and Lubrication section.
 Since 2011 Mr. Lang has worked in the Environmental Lab where he performs an array of tests on water and soil samples.
 He has served as Group Leader of the Environmental Lab since January 2015.